TheMatthewDu/Mark_Book/README.md

 If the python `Tkinter` package is not installed in your computer, you may use the Command Line application by running `CommandLine.py`

+## Next Steps
+Currently, working to convert backend into SQL database to improve space efficiency and speed